duli-eng/DD_SVkaggleCompNB/README.md

 ## Acknowledgments

   - We express our gratitude for the generousity of Neuroscientists and other members of the [MICrONS Consortium](https://www.microns-explorer.org/cortical-mm3).
 For this opportunity wouldn't have been available whithout their arduous data reconstruction efforts.
-  - We also extend this gratitude to [Genevera Allen](http://genevera.rice.edu) and the Teaching Assistants of [Kaggle Neuron Synapse Prediction](https://www.kaggle.com/t/c0f648f10def4a72a8e6358f12751c4a) for fostering the collaboration to formulate a class project and competition out of the opportunity; which broadened the repertoire of the students and provided the Neuroscientists with invaluable inferences and information.
+  - We also extend this gratitude to [Genevera Allen](http://genevera.rice.edu) and the Teaching Assistants of ELEC-578 for fostering the collaboration to formulate a class project and competition out of the opportunity; which broadened the repertoire of the students and provided the Neuroscientists with invaluable inferences and information.